-Jungian Psychotherapy and Counseling Services
+Jungian Psychotherapy and Analysis

 What is Jungian psychotherapy?
 Why should I go to see a Jungian psychotherapist?
 What do Jungian therapists have to offer that other mental health practitioners typically do not provide?
 What makes analytical psychotherapy unique among the mental health professions—psychiatry, clinical psychology, social work, marriage and family therapy, and spiritual, or religious counseling?
 The difference is the central focus we place upon understanding what dreams mean as channels for the Self’s emergence.
 The Self is Jung’s master concept for the central archetype of unity in the personality and we place a focus on the development of the whole person.
 One of the primary channels for the Self's manifestations are vocational archetypes.
 These are goal-directed structures for the instincts to realize themselves through symbolic imagery and human action to realize one's full potential.

 Jung began his empirical work in Switzerland analyzing, researching, and writing about feeling-toned complexes.
 Complexes are formed through developmental traumas that split off bits of the personality and constellate psychic infections that may proliferate into mental disorders.
 To be depleted of their negative emotional charges they need to be transformed through the reductive and constructive methods of therapy, fantasy-thinking and symbolic language.
 Working with affect-complexes at an emotional, relational and imaginal level is a primary task of Jungian therapy.
 Once the complexes that have made the personality sick and dysfunctional patterns of relationship and behavior have been reduced—to their causal origins in adolescence, childhood, and early infancy—what emerges in the course of the therapy, if all goes well, is the natural outgrowth of personality, the summons from the inner voice to meaning.
 Often this comes as a surprise to the patient through a mutual understanding with the therapist.